Our Data management practices are guided by the following privacy principles:

 We may use your professional business contact information to match it with other public and private Data sources in order to create anonymous segments of information (this is non-personally identifying information, such as demographic, behavioral and technical information, extracted from the underlying Data) for use by Dun & Bradstreet and/or third parties to target advertising messages to you on third party sites and services.
 Such segments do not reveal or contain your personal information.
 You may opt-out from certain targeting advertising by following the instructions in the section below entitled “Third Party Advertisers.”
 Dun & Bradstreet complies with the Self-Regulatory Principles for Online Behavioral Advertising as administered by the Digital Advertising Alliance.
 Visit http://www.aboutads.info/choices/ to exercise your option to opt-out of targeted ads provided by certain listed companies.

 Dun & Bradstreet shares Data with third party service providers, such as credit card processors, auditors, attorneys, consultants, live help/chat providers and contractors, in order to support Dun & Bradstreet's Internet websites and business operations.
 Dun & Bradstreet contractually requires that these recipients only use the Data for the intended purpose of the disclosure and that they destroy or return the Data when it is no longer needed.
-When necessary or appropriate, we may disclose Data in response to a court order, subpoena, law enforcement proceeding, regulatory inquiry or when otherwise legally required.
 We may also disclose Data as required or appropriate in order to protect our website, business operations or legal rights, or in connection with a sale or merger involving Dun & Bradstreet assets or businesses.

 From time to time, Dun & Bradstreet compiles online and offline transaction and registration information for internal analyses, such as market research, quality assurance, customer experience, and operational benchmarking initiatives.